Is it worth it launching operations in LatAm?

 In this post we analyse the current status of key LATAM markets and whether it makes sense to launch operations there today.

-Colombia and Argentina — already mature markets
+Colombia — already a mature market

 Peru — regulated and open for business

-Brazil finally moved forward with its long-awaited gambling regulation and licensed operators began operating in the regulated market in 2025.
-With a population of over 200 million and an enormous passion for football and sports betting, Brazil is arguably the biggest gambling opportunity in the world right now.
+Brazil finally moved forward with its long-awaited online gambling regulation and licensed operators officially began operating in the regulated market in 2025.

 Mexico — viable but complex